Reading Time | 3 mins 30th October 2024

 SDLT

-From 31 October, the day after Budget day, the additional SDLT payable when purchasing additional dwellings will increase from 3% to 5%, which will impact second homes, buy-to-let properties, and company residential property purchases.
+From the 31st October, the day after Budget Day, the additional SDLT payable when purchasing additional dwellings increased from 3% to 5%.
+This will impact second homes, buy-to-let properties, and company residential property purchases.

 Spending on the NHS

-There was a Budget announcement that the Department of Health and Social Care will receive £22.6 billion more in 2025-26 compared to 2023-24 as well as a £3.1 billion increase in NHS capital spending, aimed at modernizing facilities.
+There was a Budget announcement that the Department of Health and Social Care will receive £22.6 billion more in 2025-26 compared to 2023-24 and a £3.1 billion increase in NHS capital spending aimed at modernising facilities.
 This includes £1.5 billion for new surgical hubs and diagnostic facilities.

-The Budget is likely to have a wide-ranging impact for those working in the Healthcare sector.
-If you would like to discuss further how the announcements may affect your personal finances, please get in touch with your usual BHP contact.
+The Budget is likely to have a wide-ranging impact on those working in the Healthcare sector.
+If you would like to discuss further how the announcements may affect your finances, please contact your usual BHP contact.